100 East Linton Boulevard, Suite 302B

 Chief Conservation Strategist, The Institute for Regional Conservation.
 Delray Beach, Florida.
 2013-present.
 Responsible for managing IRC's core Regional Conservation Models program, including regional species assessments, floristic and faunistic databases, and online resources covering South Florida and the Caribbean.
 Develop and participate in local and global conservation initiatives with numerous collaborators including the Society for Ecological Restoration, NatureServe, U.S. National Park Service and the City of Delray Beach.
 See also publications below.

 President and Principal Owner, Ecohorizons, Inc.From 1986-1995, estimated, managed, and successfully completed more than 250 ecological restoration and biodiversity conservation projects in coastal, freshwater wetland, and upland systems, primarily in South Florida, including 7.5 miles of the Miami Beach dune restoration project.
 Participated as a technical consultant on large multi-agency projects such as the post-Hurricane Andrew sub-tropical forest restoration and the restoration of Bill Baggs Cape Florida State Park, both in Miami-Dade County, as well as on international conservation teams in the West Indies and Central America.
 Conducted biological inventories of, and contributed to management plans for several protected areas in Florida, including the Disney Wilderness Preserve for The Nature Conservancy.
 Trained government employees and volunteers in restoration and natural areas management planning and techniques.
-From 1996-2009, provided botanical consulting services to select private and public clients including the Town of Palm Beach (FL) and Gemini Botanical Garden.
-Currently consult for a short-list of clients as time allows including Raymond Jungles, Inc., AquaTerra Design Group and Arquitectonica Geo.
+Since 1996 provide botanical consulting services to select private and public clients including the Town of Palm Beach (FL), Gemini Botanical Garden, Raymond Jungles, Inc., AquaTerra Design Group and Arquitectonica Geo.

 Past Professional Positions